marsgpl/npm-cnnct/README.md

 }
 ```

+you need to run RabbitMQ on localhost listening port 5672 to properly test that example code

 you can run as many consumers as you wish in this example

 redis will round-robin tasks among consumers